Dan Jones (Mormon)

-Dan Jones (4 August 1810 – 3 January 1862) (often referred to as Captain Dan) was an influential Welsh missionary of the Church of Jesus Christ of Latter-day Saints.
-Jones is well known for having heard the "final prophecy" of Joseph Smith, namely, that Jones would fulfil a mission to Wales before he died.
+Dan Jones (August 4, 1810 – January 3, 1862), often referred to as Captain Dan, was an influential Welsh missionary of The Church of Jesus Christ of Latter-day Saints.
+Jones is well known for having heard the final prophecy of Joseph Smith, namely, that Jones would fulfill a mission to Wales before he died.

 Early life

 Jones was born in Halkyn, in the county of Flintshire, north-east Wales, the sixth of Thomas Jones and Ruth Roberts's eight children.

 When he was sixteen years old, Jones became a sailor.
-On 3 January 1837, Jones married Jane Melling, a childhood friend from Halkyn.
+On January 3, 1837, Jones married Jane Melling, a childhood friend from Halkyn.
 In 1840, Jones and his wife emigrated to the United States, where Jones became captain of the Ripple, a steamship on the Mississippi River.
 The Ripple primarily carried passengers between New Orleans and St. Louis.
 After the Ripple struck a rock and sank, Jones captained the Maid of Iowa, which could transport approximately 300 passengers.

 Conversion

-During his travels on the Mississippi River, Jones heard of the Church of Jesus Christ of Latter Day Saints, which had recently moved its headquarters to Nauvoo, Illinois, a city on the river.
-Jones sought out the Latter Day Saints to learn about the new religious movement.
-He believed what the missionaries told him and was subsequently baptized into the church in January 1843.
-The following April, Jones used the Maid of Iowa to transport approximately 300 English Latter Day Saint converts from Mississippi to Nauvoo.
+During his travels on the Mississippi River, Jones heard of The Church of Jesus Christ of Latter-day Saints, which had recently moved its headquarters to Nauvoo, Illinois, a city on the river.
+Jones sought out the Latter-day Saints to learn about the new religious movement.
+He believed what the missionaries told him and was subsequently baptized into the Church in January 1843.
+The following April, Jones used the Maid of Iowa to transport approximately 300 English Latter-day Saint converts from Mississippi to Nauvoo.
 Jones also used his ship to haul freight required for the building of the Nauvoo Temple.
 Joseph Smith preached from the deck of the Maid of Iowa on more than one occasion.

 Joseph Smith and the "final prophecy"

 In June 1844, Joseph and Hyrum Smith were arrested and imprisoned in Carthage Jail.
 With Willard Richards and John Taylor, Jones was chosen to accompany the Smiths to jail to offer support and protection.
 The night before Joseph and Hyrum were killed, Joseph Smith asked Jones if he was afraid to die.
 Jones replied, "Has that time come, think you?
 Engaged in such a cause, I do not think that death would have many terrors.”
 Smith replied with what many have identified as his "last prophecy": "You will yet see Wales and fulfill the mission appointed you before you die."

-The following morning, 27 June 1844, Smith asked Jones to deliver a letter on his behalf to Orville H. Browning in Quincy, Illinois, requesting that Browning act as the Smiths' lawyer in their upcoming trial.
-As Jones departed the jail on horseback, bullets were fired at him, but none struck him.
-In his haste and panic, Jones took the wrong road to Quincy and became lost.
-It was later learned that a mob had been waiting to intercept him on the correct road to Quincy.
-When Jones finally reached Quincy later in the afternoon, he learned that Joseph and Hyrum Smith had been killed by a mob at the jail.